Ah, emojis in marketing – a topic that stirs up some mixed feelings among the savvy marketers out there! 🤔

 If your email subject lines are duds rather than slam dunks, why not try incorporating emojis into your headers?
 An emoji will show up on computers and mobile devices alike, even if it doesn’t look identical across all devices.

 Compared to an inbox full of text-based subject lines, one with an emoji is sure to get your reader’s eyes honing in on your message.

 Uncover the secrets of successful marketing with our in-depth guide to the best powerful strategies!

 The buttoned-up approach doesn’t work on social media when everyone else is using it to have fun or pass the time.

-Your company can always try letting its figurative hair down and adding an emoji to the next post you make, especially if that post doesn’t have an accompanying link competing for attention.
+Your company can always try letting its figurative hair down and adding emojis to the next Facebook posts you make, especially if that post doesn’t have an accompanying link competing for attention.